ag2816/CourseraCapstoneProject/README.md

     * Parkdale/ Roncesvalles (M6R)
     * Alderwood/Long Branch(M8W)

-Candidates for a new pet store/service
+<h3>Clustering results</h3>
 ---------------------------------------
-Identified 2 clusters that appear like good candidates for opening a new Pet Store:
+Running the KMeans Algorthim helped me find 2 clusters that appear to be good candidates for opening a new Pet Store:
 * these areas have
     * Low services per capita pet
     * High number of licensed pets in 2017